 - The Evoluzione weighed just 980 kg—half a ton lighter than the standard Countach

-- It accelerated from 0-62 mph in the low 4-second range
+- It accelerated from 0-62 mph in the low 4-second range, delivering breakthrough performance

 - It reached a top speed of 330 km/h (205 mph)

 This experimental Countach featured a one-piece honeycomb structure chassis that dramatically improved rigidity while reducing weight.
-The project generated valuable insights about composite materials that would influence supercar development for decades.
+The project generated valuable insights about composite materials and innovation that would influence supercar development for decades.

 Why he left Lamborghini to start his own venture